Turbo Takeaways

 - Medicare Savings Program (MSP): Helps pay for Medicare premiums, copayments, deductibles, and coinsurance.

-- Senior Farmers’ Market Nutrition Program: Provides free coupons for purchasing fresh produce from farmers’ markets and roadside stands.
+- Senior Farmers’ Market Nutrition Program: Provides coupons for purchasing fresh produce from farmers’ markets and roadside stands.

 - Supplemental Nutrition Assistance Program (SNAP): Offers benefits to help seniors buy groceries.